 Double Decker Living Root Bridge

-One of the most distinctive naturally formed structures, Double Decker Living Root Bridge is the major tourist draw card of Cherrapunji.
-With the Umshiang River flowing beneath the bridge, this natural wonder is 100-feet long in length.
+One of the most distinctive naturally formed structures, the Double Decker Living Root Bridge is the major tourist draw card of Cherrapunji.
+With the Umshiang River flowing beneath the bridge, this natural wonder is 100 feet long in length.
 You can’t afford to skip visiting this top tourist attraction in Meghalaya.